FOCKUSTY/VoidType/docs/help/readme-files/start/instruction-en.md

 # Instructions
-## Instructions for launching the bot and the main files
+## Instructions for launching the bot and main files

 - We have a `src` folder that contains files, we will not touch the folders for now.
 - At the moment we have 5 files.